-She waited in the line for 30 minutes before the Brampton Employment Resource Centre opened.
-Once inside, there was more wait.
-She sat in a chair waiting for her turn while people around her chatted.
+She waits in the line for 30 minutes before the Brampton Employment Centre opens.
+Once inside, there is more wait.
+She slumps in a chair after taking her number, waiting for her turn.

-She thought she was a people-person, but everything around her seemed to annoy her that day.
-She was tired of fruitless job search.
+She is a people-person, but everything around her seems to annoy her today.
+She is tired of fruitless job search.

-The place was crowded.
-There were all kinds of people around her.
-Two women sat in the front row, giggling and filling up an application.
-A group of middle aged men were standing nearby, with construction workers’ shoes on, as if ready to start some construction job right away.
-A young mother sat next to her, with infant toying with the milk bottle.
+The place is crowded, all kinds of people around her.
+Two women sit in the front row, giggling and filling up an application form.
+A group of middle aged men stand nearby, with work-boots on, as if ready to start some construction job right away.
+A young mother sits next to her, the infant toying with the milk bottle.

-“They did not have any openings last week”, the young mother said, trying to make a small talk, and then added quickly, “Hi, my name is Kari!”
+“They did not have any openings last week”, the young mother says, trying to make a small talk, and then adds quickly, “Hi, my name is Kari!”